TAP-lab/taplab-nix-config/README.md

     - The `updatenix` command can be run with an argument to specify a branch, for example `updatenix testing` will switch the system to the `testing` branch.
     - `updatenix` always updates the system to the latest Nix version.
     - Rebooting after updating is recommended if a large update was performed.
 - In order to play Minecraft on the TAPLab server (for Friday sessions), simply run the `Minecraft` app from the KDE menu.
-Enter your username and when prism launcher prompts you to log in, just dismiss the window and the game will launch.
+Enter your username, and press enter.
+A prism launcher window will briefly open but should automatically close and the game will launch.
 - All other apps can be found in the KDE menu and should work as expected.
 - If any extra apps are required, they can be installed locally through the KDE Discover app using Flathub.
 Please note that apps installed this way will not be present on other laptops, and should not be expected to persist.
 - The system is set up to automatically log into the `taplab` user account without needing a password.
 The account still has a sudo password, for performing admin tasks (e.g updating the system).
 For the current testing version the password is `taplab` (this should be changed to a more secure password once this is fully rolled out).